f5devcentral/f5-big-iq-lab/docs/warnings.rst

-.. warning:: When using the UDF Lab, make sure:
+.. warning:: When using the lab environment, make sure:

   1. STOP the ESXi if you do not plan to demo VMware SSG or VE creation.
   2. STOP your deployment at the end of your demo.